You can watch the official Expansion Pass trailer above and we've got all the details for the DLC below.

-If you do pre-order, you’ll get a Pikachu Uniform and an Eevee Uniform, while anyone who buys the pass before 31 August will also get the Champion Leon's tights and cap to wear in-game.
+Anyone who buys the pass before 31 August will also get the Champion Leon's tights and cap to wear in-game.

 The Isle of Armor

 You can head here even if you haven’t completed the base game, the only requirement is that you’ve reached the Wild Area.
 You can read our full review of the Isle of Armor DLC here.